 3 2 1 Ribs Recipe

-Prepare your smoker for indirect smoking.
-Target temperature is between 180-200 with heavy smoke from either hardwood pellets or soaked wood chips.
+- Prepare your smoker for indirect smoking.
+Target temperature is between 180-200 with thin blue smoke.
 Place the seasoned ribs on the smoker and close the lid.
 Leave them to smoke for 3 hours.

 - Tear off a large piece of aluminum foil and place it on a large working surface.
 Transfer the ribs to the foil bone side up so the bones don't tear through the foil.
 Sprinkle with the brown sugar, top with the butter cut into small pads, and then pour over the apple cider.

 - Tightly crimp the foil together to create an airtight seal.
 Return to the grill and increase your cooking temperature to as close to 225 degrees as you can get it.
 Let the ribs braise for 2 hours in the foil.

 - Carefully remove the ribs from the grill and place on a large working surface.
 Open the foil package (be careful of hot steam) and use tongs to remove the ribs and place them back on the grill, bone side down.
 Discard the foil and excess cooking liquid,